poulsp/docker-Alice-Linux-x86/README.md

      "awsSecretKey": "

 - you can also just use your own, if you already have one working.<br>
-    But be aware of settings "mqttHost": "mqtt", "mqtt" means internal communication with docker mqtt, which is part of this repository.<br>
     if you use a diffent mqtt host edit `"config.json"` in alice/misc and  `"snips.toml"` in alice/Docker/host_volumes/config.<br>
     read [More](#more) section first.
 - cp your `"googlecredentials.json"` to `"alice/misc/googlecredentials.json"`